-The 2020 Library of Congress Lavine /Ken Burns Prize For Film
+The 2022 Library of Congress Lavine/Ken Burns Prize For Film

 A National Award for History Documentary Filmmaking

-This annual national prize, now in its 2nd year, is designed to provide finishing funds, including outreach and marketing, for feature length U.S. historical documentaries in the tradition of Ken Burns.
+This annual national prize, now entering its 4th year, is designed to provide finishing funds, including outreach and marketing, for feature-length U.S. historical documentaries in the tradition of Ken Burns.
 Appropriate submissions are rough or fine cuts of films focusing on U.S. history that use inclusive voices, reflect the highest standards of accuracy and original research, and are driven by compelling storytelling.
 The goal of this annual award is to encourage and support quality U.S. history documentary films so that a greater number will be seen by a wider audience.

 All submissions meeting the eligibility requirement will be carefully reviewed and considered, with the finalists selected by a national jury comprised of leading documentary filmmakers and historians.
 The winner will be selected by the Librarian of Congress, Dr. Carla Hayden, in consultation with Ken Burns.